Holographic metals at finite volume: The model

-where the local dimensionless inverse temperature $\beta=1/T$ (setting $k_B=1$) and the chemical potential $\mu$ are radial functions satisfying the thermodynamic equilibrium conditions.
+where we have defined the dimensionless temperature $\tilde{T}=T/m$ and chemical potential $\tilde{\mu}=\mu/m$.
+These quantities are spatial functions satisfying the conditions of thermodynamic equilibrium to be discussed below.

-Notice that we are working not only in the limit $mL\gg 1$ but also in the classical limit $\kappa^2/L^2\ll1$, and they are both in the definition of $\gamma$.
-However, as discuss in \cite{Hartnoll:2011}, we are interested in the scaled limit where $\gamma\sim1$.
-This is obtained by taking $e^{-1}\sim \kappa/L\ll1$, i.e. we require the gravitational coupling to be the square of the Maxwell coupling (`probe brane' limit).
-Furthermore, these limits implies for the scaled mass $\tilde{m}^2\sim \sqrt{\gamma}\sim1$.
+Note that we are working not only in the limit $mL\gg 1$ but also in the classical limit $\kappa^2/L^2\ll1$, both of which enter the definition of $\gamma$.
+However, as discussed in \cite{Hartnoll:2011}, we are interested in a scaling limit where $\gamma\sim1$.
+This is achieved by taking $e^{-1}\sim \kappa/L\ll1$; i.e., we require the gravitational coupling to be proportional to the square of the Maxwell coupling (the `probe brane' limit).
+Furthermore, these limits imply that the scaled mass is of order unity, $\tilde{m}\sim1$.